CLEPyLadies/pyladies-official/content/get_started.md

 You can preview changes you've saved locally with the following steps:
  - open a terminal and run `cd pyladies-official` (the location of your cloned fork)
- - (run `python -m venv myvenv` if you haven't already done so in that directory)
+ - *run `python -m venv myvenv` if you haven't already done so in that directory*
  - run `source myvenv/bin/activate` to activate the virtual environment you created for this project
- - (run `pip install --upgrade pip` and then `pip install -r requirements.txt` if this is the first time you've activated this virtual environment)
+ - *run `pip install --upgrade pip` and then `pip install -r requirements.txt` if this is the first time you've activated this virtual environment*
  - run `pelican content` to generate the site html files locally
  - run `./develop_server.sh start` to make your version of the site available locally
- - Check it out by opening `http://localhost:8000` in your internet browser of choice.
+ - preview your version of the site by opening `http://localhost:8000` in your internet browser of choice.

 When you are satisfied with the look of your article or other change: